 And so much more, but I hate spoilers!

 So, go read Shoe Dog now.
 I promise you won’t ever regret it.

-After reading these and many other books I love my life’s change for the better, forever.
+After reading these, and many other books I love, my life improved a lot.